False memory: Mandela effect

+Likewise, false memories of Mandela's death could be explained as the subject conflating him with Steve Biko, another prominent South African anti-apartheid activist, who died in prison in 1977.

+Memes about the Mandela effect and associated online jokes about a time traveler altering the past and turning the current era into "a glitch" became popular in the United States in 2016.

 Scientists suggest that these are examples of false memories shaped by similar cognitive factors affecting multiple people and families, such as social and cognitive reinforcement of incorrect memories or false news reports and misleading photographs that influence the formation of memories based on them.

 Theories

+Fuzzy-trace theory

+The fuzzy-trace theory, proposed by Valerie Reyna and Charles Brainerd in the 1990s, suggests that information can be stored in two different ways: verbatim and gist.
+Verbatim representations are literal, precise, and exact copies of the information.
+On the other hand, gist representations are fuzzy, general, and abstracted representations of the information.

+The fuzzy-trace theory relates to false memory because studies have found that when information is stored as a gist representation, it is more prone to manipulation.
+This is because information is stored in parallel pathways, not together.
+The term "verbatim traces" applies to the storing of surface features of an experience, whereas the term "gist traces" applies to the way in which the context and interpretation of an event are stored.

 Strength hypothesis

-The strength hypothesis states that in strong situations (situations where one course of action is encouraged more than any other course of action due to the objective payoff) people are expected to demonstrate rational behavior, basing their behavior on the objective payoff.
+The strength hypothesis states that in strong situations (situations where one course of action is encouraged more than any other course of action due to the objective payoff), people are expected to demonstrate rational behavior, basing their behavior on the objective payoff.

-An example of this is the laws of a country.
+An example of this is the collective laws of a country.
 Most of its citizens, no matter how daring, will conform to these laws, because the objective payoff is personal safety.

 Construction hypothesis

 The construction hypothesis says that if a true piece of information being provided can alter a respondent's answer, then so can a false piece of information.

 Construction hypothesis has major implications for explanations on the malleability of memory.
 Upon asking a respondent a question that provides a presupposition, the respondent will provide a recall in accordance with the presupposition (if accepted to exist in the first place).
 The respondent will recall the object or detail.